GeistBERT: Breathing Life into German NLP: Discussion

-In contrast to the TPU-based training used for GottBERT, GeistBERT was pre-trained on GPUs, which allowed for more flexible data preprocessing, including sentence-aligned segmentation.
-This made it possible to preserve natural sentence structure during training, even when using fixed-length sequences.
-Nevertheless, hyperparameter tuning remains a crucial factor for achieving strong downstream performance \citep{dodge_fine-tuning_2020}.
-WWM contributed to improved tokenization, aligning with previous findings \citep{martin_camembert_2020, chan-etal-2020-germans}.
-While deduplication was applied to specific subcorpora, the overall dataset was not filtered, meaning some redundant or lower-quality data may still be present.
-Prior work suggests that models benefit from increased corpus diversity \citep{martin_camembert_2020}, and GeistBERT’s use of many different corpora likely contributed to its robustness.
-Additionally, vocabulary size plays a role in performance \citep{10.1145/3578707}, though ours remains well-optimized.
-Noteworthily, we chose to continue pre-training from {\GottBERTt} rather than training GeistBERT from scratch, as it is common practice with domain-specific adaptations \citep{10.1093/jamiaopen/ooac087, 10.1093/bioinformatics/btz682, digital2040030, DBLP:journals/corr/abs-2004-10964}.
+We chose to continue pre-training from {\GottBERTt} rather than training GeistBERT from scratch, as it is common practice with domain-specific adaptations \citep{10.1093/jamiaopen/ooac087, 10.1093/bioinformatics/btz682, digital2040030, DBLP:journals/corr/abs-2004-10964}.
 This allowed us to reuse German-specific tokenization and pre-trained weights, and to focus on training and evaluating a single, well-defined setup within time constraints.
 While training from scratch with a custom vocabulary may yield more tailored embeddings \citep{el-boukkouri-etal-2022-train}, prior work suggests that continued pre-training often achieves comparable results.
 A direct comparison between continued pre-training and training from scratch on the same architecture and corpus remains an interesting avenue for future work.
-Following the broad adoption of GottBERT in German NLP \citep{scherrmann2023german, BRESSEM2024121598, 10.1093/jamiaopen/ooac087, xu2021bert, frei2022gernermed, FREI2023104478}, we hope GeistBERT will be similarly received and applied.